PetroIvaniuk/llms-tools/README.md

 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Other: Fin, Presentation
+- [AlphaQubit]() - AI system accurately identifies errors inside quantum computers, helping to make this new technology more reliable, be Google DeepMind
 - [Sourcetable](https://sourcetable.com) - AI spreadsheet.
 Automatically, writes formulas, create charts and clean data in seconds.
 - [Bricks](https://www.thebricks.com/) - an AI-powered tool that generates reports, visuals, and presentations from your data
 - [Learn About](https://learning.google.com/experiments/learn-about/signup) - generates tailored educational experiences based on user questions and uploaded materials